ralfw/servicehost/doc/reference.md

 host.Stop();
 ```
 ## Calling a Service
-Calling a service hosted by Service Host is straightforward using basic classes from the .NET base class library.
-But feel free to check out [RestSharp](http://restsharp.org/) for example.
+Calling a service hosted by Service Host is straightforward using classes from the .NET base class library.
+But feel free to check out [RestSharp](http://restsharp.org/) for even more convenience.

 Here's how you can do it if you want to pass the input via querystring parameters: